The TCC libraries are open, and we look forward to working with you again.

 TCC Faculty may request a laptop or other computing device by emailing email@example.com.

 If you have a student who is in need of a device to access their classes or complete coursework, please have the student complete the online form at the link below.

 TCC librarians are available to assist you with providing library orientations, assignment-specific instruction, and information literacy instruction to students remotely.
 There are a variety of options.

-2. Link a video or text-based library tutorial within your Blackboard course page.
+2. Link a video or text-based library tutorial within your Canvas course page.
 We have several premade options that you can choose from, or, contact a librarian to ask about subject- or assignment-specific videos for your class.

 Don't see an online research guide for your course?
 No problem!
 Ask a librarian to build one just for you and your students!

 Our article databases and electronic resources remain available 24 hours a day, 7 days a week.

 TCC is prepared to help faculty move from face-to-face (F2F) to remote delivery.
 Resources have been created to support faculty and students in this transition.